techguru536/crypto-assets-dashboard/README.md

 ## Installation Guide

-FinancialAnalysis and Messari.Messari will need to be installed to downloaded and running the Jupyter Notebook locally on your computer.
-There are four additional modules in the "formulas" folder that are also required to run the file locally.
+FinancialAnalysis and Messari.Messari will need to be installed to run the Jupyter Notebook locally on your computer.
+There are four additional modules in the "formulas" folder that the application depends on.

 Accessing the web-applications requires no programming or downloading.
 These are accessible to anyone through a web browser.